Hugs on a Plate

 FAQ

 Absolutely!
-Vanilla works for sweet crepes, and unflavored is your BFF for savory options.
+Vanilla works for sweet crepes and unflavored is your BFF for savory options.
 Chocolate?
 Go ahead—who doesn’t want chocolate crepes for breakfast?

 About 2-3 days, but don’t wait too long.
 Fresh batter = happy crepes.

 Yes!
-Stack them with parchment paper in between, freeze in a sealed bag, and thank yourself later when you’ve got instant crepes on demand.
+Stack them with parchment paper in between, freeze them in a sealed bag, and thank yourself later when you’ve got instant crepes on demand.

 Related